Let's talk. Let's talk about things from the inside. Let's share perspectives and ideas.

 He tries, O God he tries, but fails.

-The pastor, nice bloke that he is, cannot connect.
+The pastor, nice bloke that he is, cannot

 The sermon ends though, trying,